 Earth rotation fluctuates with time, as a response to the interaction of the solid Earth with celestial bodies, the liquid core, and the fluid layers of the climate system.
-This interaction results in changes of the orientation of the Earth rotation vector in space, of the orientation of the Earth around its rotation axis, and of the Earth rotation angular velocity associated with changes

-- 15 in the length of the day (LOD).
-Variations of the LOD can reach a few milliseconds on the timescale of a few tens of years, due to core-mantle interaction (Holme and de Viron, 2013, and references therein), and a few tenths of a millisecond on the timescale of some days to several years, due mostly to solid-Earth/atmosphere interaction (Hide and Dickey, 1991), though the solid-Earth/ocean interaction does play a small role (Marcus et al., 1998; Dickey et al., 2010; Marcus et al., 2012).
-A major atmospheric impact on Earth rotation occurs on the annual timescale (Hide et al., 1998), due to the hemispheric asymmetry of - 20 the seasonal cycle (de Viron et al., 2002), with El Niño/Southern Oscillation (ENSO) events (Chao, 1984; Carter et al., 1984) dominating interannual (2-7 year) variability.
+This interaction results in changes of the orientation of the Earth rotation vector in space, of the orientation of the Earth around its rotation axis, and of the Earth rotation angular velocity associated with changes in the length of the day (LOD).
+Variations in the LOD can reach a few milliseconds on the timescale of a few tens of years, due to core-mantle interaction (Holme and de Viron, 2013, and references therein), and a few tenths of a millisecond on the timescale of some days to several years, due mostly to solid-Earth-atmosphere interaction (Hide and Dickey, 1991), though the solid-Earth-ocean interaction does play a small role (Marcus et al., 1998, 2012; Dickey et al., 2010).
+A major atmospheric impact on Earth rotation occurs on the annual timescale (Hide et al., 1998), due to the hemispheric asymmetry of the seasonal cycle (de Viron et al., 2002), with El Niño-Southern Oscillation (ENSO) events (Chao, 1984; Carter et al., 1984) dominating interannual (2-7 year) variability.

-Extreme El Niño events, such as those that occurred in the winters of 1982-83, 1997-98 and 2015-16 (e.g., http://ggweather.com/enso/oni.htm), can generate LOD anomalies reaching amplitudes of nearly a millisecond with respect to the climatological seasonal cycle.
-Previous studies found that the creation of the large LOD anomaly during the 1982-83 event was mainly due to mountain torque on the American and Eurasian orography (Ponte et al., 1994; Ponte and Rosen, 1999).
-In general, the paradigm has emerged that mountain torques (defined more precisely below) generate the rotational anomalies associated with the El Niño cycle, while friction torques play a more passive role by damping these anomalies back towards

-5 their climatological norms.
+Extreme El Niño events such as those that occurred in the winters of 1982-1983, 1997-1998 and 2015-2016 (e.g., http://ggweather.com/enso/oni.htm), can generate LOD anomalies reaching amplitudes of nearly a millisecond with respect to the climatological seasonal cycle.
+Previous studies found that the creation of the large LOD anomaly during the 1982-1983 event was mainly due to mountain torque on the American and Eurasian orography (Ponte et al., 1994; Ponte and Rosen, 1999).
+In general, the paradigm has emerged that mountain torques (defined more precisely below) generate the rotational anomalies associated with the El Niño cycle, while friction torques play a more passive role by damping these anomalies back towards their climatological norms.

-Considering two types of El Niño events defined in the recent literature (see below), de Viron and Dickey (2014) showed that Central Pacific (CP) events are associated with smaller LOD anomalies than Eastern Pacific (EP) events, due to the position and amplitude of the pressure anomaly over the Pacific ocean that generates a weaker mountain torque.
-While 1982-83 and 1997-98 are cited as examples of classical EP events, Paek et al. (2017) noted the different nature of the extreme 2015-16

-10 episode, finding it to be the strongest mixed EP/CP event ever recorded.
+Considering two types of El Niño events defined in the recent literature (see below), de Viron and Dickey (2014) showed that central Pacific (CP) events are associated with smaller LOD anomalies than eastern Pacific (EP) events, due to the position and amplitude of the pressure anomaly over the Pacific Ocean that generates a weaker mountain torque.
+While 1982-1983 and 1997-1998 are cited as examples of classical EP events, Paek et al. (2017) noted the different nature of the extreme 2015-2016 episode, finding it to be the strongest mixed EP-CP event ever recorded.
 In this paper we seek to document and understand how the different atmospheric torques active during the recent mixed event raised the atmospheric angular momentum (AAM) and consequently the LOD anomalies to values similar to those reached during the previous extreme EP events.
-As an extreme event of a unique nature, the 2015-16 mixed EP/CP episode offers a chance to gain further insights into how atmospheric dynamics link Earth rotation anomalies to different 'flavors' of El Niño (Johnson, 2013).
+As an extreme event of a unique nature, the 2015-2016 mixed EP-CP episode offers a chance to gain further insights into how atmospheric dynamics link Earth rotation anomalies to different types of El Niño (Johnson, 2013).

-15 2 Methods and Data
+2 Methods and data